-- Sign the document: Once the proper group of people in your congregation (the Board or otherwise) has voted or approved the Brit Olam, it is time to sign it!
+- Sign the document: Once the proper group of people in your community (the Board or otherwise) has voted or approved the Brit Olam, it is time to sign it!
 An editable version of the Brit Olam can be found here.
-Each congregation should have at least one clergy member (if your community has one) and two lay leaders signed on to lead your community in one or more of the following options displayed on the Brit Olam document.
+Each community should have at least one clergy member (if your community has one) and two lay leaders signed on to lead your community in one or more of the following options displayed on the Brit Olam document.
 It is okay to have more than three signatures on the Brit Olam.
 Please make sure to include everyone’s contact information (email and phone number).
-While you are encouraged to join one of our three Urgency of Now campaigns (Transgender Rights and Protections, Immigrant Justice, and Criminal Justice Reform), this is not required to become a Brit Olam congregation.
-The only requirement is that your congregation is committed to engaging in meaningful, focused and actionable social justice work that is grounded in the sacred and enduring Jewish values that guide our Movement.
-This can be achieved by checking off and committing to at least one of the boxes included on the Brit Olam!
+While you are encouraged to join one of our issue-based Brit Olam Cohorts, this is not required to become a Brit Olam community.
+The only requirement is that your community is committed to engaging in meaningful, focused and actionable social justice work that is grounded in the sacred and enduring Jewish values that guide our Movement, which can be achieved by signing the Brit Olam!

 - Submit your Brit Olam to the Religious Action Center: You can submit your signed Brit Olam by scanning and uploading it through this online form.
-If you would like to be displayed on our website as a Brit Olam congregation, please also upload a high-resolution file of your congregation’s logo when you submit your form.
+If you would like to be displayed on our website as a Brit Olam community, please also upload a high-resolution file of your congregation or community’s logo when you submit your form.
 Once we receive your signed Brit Olam, you will receive a confirmation email.

 - Begin or continue your social justice work: Now that you have signed onto the Brit Olam, it is time to get to work!
-This could mean joining one of our Urgency of Now Initiative campaigns or engaging in another meaningful community-based action with your congregation on an issue that is important to your community.
-If you are planning to join an Urgency of Now campaign, you will be contacted by a RAC staff member or campaign leader about next steps.
+This could mean joining a Brit Olam Cohort or engaging in other meaningful community-based action on an issue that is important to your community.
+If you join a cohort, you will be contacted by a RAC staff member about next steps.

 Do you have more questions?
 This Brit Olam FAQ page may help!